Follow this checklist to achieve perfect Assessment Decision LPACs.

 1) Identify the PTE students who indeed met reclassification criteria.

 3) Call or email parents to notify them of the students’ reclassification and exit*.
+Any permission to reclassify obtained before 8/19/25, use the

-4) Pair both Forms and scan all forms as one document.
+4) Scan all forms as one document.

 5) Submit the document to the MISD LPAC Bank under “Exit Letters”